electron/electron/docs/api/utility-process.md

 Returns `boolean`

 Terminates the process gracefully.
-On POSIX, it uses SIGTERM but will ensure to reap the process on exit.
-This function returns true if kill succeeds, and false otherwise.
+On POSIX, it uses SIGTERM but will ensure the process is reaped on exit.
+This function returns true if the kill is successful, and false otherwise.

 ### Instance Properties

 #### `child.pid`

 A `Integer | undefined` representing the process identifier (PID) of the child process.
 If the child process fails to spawn due to errors, then the value is `undefined`.
+When the child process exits, then the value is `undefined` after the `exit` event is emitted.

 #### `child.stdout`